☀️Fun EOY Review Ideas!

-6 Multiplication Strategies for Third Grade – Plus Fun Activities to Practice Them!
+6 Multiplication Strategies for 3rd Grade – Plus Fun Activities to Practice Them!

-If you’re teaching third grade, there’s one thing you understand.
-And that’s how important it is for students to become fluent with multiplication.
-Today I’m sharing with you six multiplication strategies for third grade.
+So today I’m sharing with you six multiplication strategies for third grade.
 These strategies are essential for developing an understanding of what it means to multiply.
-They are also tools students can use to help solve the trickier facts they don’t have memorized.
+They are also tools students can use to help solve the trickier math facts they don’t yet have memorized, especially when they can’t just rely on their multiplication table.

-Let’s look at each multiplication strategy and discover fun activities to reinforce these strategies in the classroom.
+Let’s look at each multiplication strategy and discover fun multiplication activities that you can do during your whole group or small groups lessons to reinforce these different strategies.

 1. Equal Groups

 Understanding multiplication through equal groups is a fundamental concept for third graders.
 To practice this strategy, create a hands-on activity where students use counters or small objects to represent equal groups.
+Whatever objects you decide to use can make for a fun lesson!
 For example, have students group 12 toy cars into 3 equal groups and write a multiplication sentence to match.
+You’ll totally have their attention when they see you whip out some HotWheels!

 2. Arrays

-Arrays provide a visual way for students to grasp multiplication.
+The next multiplication strategy is arrays.
+Arrays are a visual model that will help students grasp multiplication.
 Encourage students to create arrays using colorful manipulatives like blocks or tiles.
-For a fun activity, challenge students to create an array garden by arranging flower cutouts in rows and columns, then write multiplication equations based on the array.
+For a fun activity, challenge students to create an array garden by arranging flower cutouts in equal rows and columns, then write multiplication equations based on the array.

 If your school has tiles or bricks that are arranged in arrays, you can go on an array hunt around your campus and look for them.
 Students can write down the multiplication equation each array represents and solve for the product.
 (Hint–windows often contain arrays!)